If you just write content and hope people will come you’re in for a surprise!

 To set this up select the ‘settings’ option (top right) and then select labs.

-Spend some time on each person you are emailing out to.
+Spend some time on each person you are emailing.
 Make sure you make the email personal, relevant, short and make sure you show that you have put some effort in.
 Record your results in your spreadsheet!

 NOTE: I do not recommend that you blast out the same email to everyone.
 A personal email is important but sometimes you have a paragraph or two that is the same for every email and that’s why a template is useful (e.g. details about your company).

-The above process will work.
+The above blogger outreach process will work.
 It will take you a lot of time but you will make progress.

 There are a wide variety of Blogger Outreach tools.
-For this article we’ve picked 3 that offer different types of functionality and different pricing.
-By going through the 3 tools below this will also help you understand the process.
+For this article, we’ve picked 3 that offer different types of functionality and different pricing.
+Going through the 3 tools below will also help you understand the process.

 1. InkyBee – Blogger Discovery and Campaign Management at an affordable price

-Inkybee is a very affordable blogger outreach tools with a starting price of $19 per month.
+Inkybee is a very affordable blogger outreach tool with a starting price of $19 per month.
 The main features it provides are:

-- Blog search based on a database of 800k blogs – You can set up searches or add a ‘discovery job’ which automatically finds the latest and most relevant blogs.
+- Blog search based on a database of over 1 million blogs – You can set up searches or add a ‘discovery job’ which automatically finds the latest and most relevant blogs.

 How does it work?